 A simplified layout of a processor daughterboard is shown in the following illustration.
 The server supports two processor daughterboards.

-The illustrations in this section might differ slightly from your hardware.
+Note: The illustrations in this section might differ slightly from your hardware.

-- 2 Processor or processor terminator card connectors (A1-A4 or B1-B4) - 3 Processor-controller board connector (on opposite side of processor daughterboard)
+-2- Processor-controller board connector (on opposite side of processor daughterboard)